adrian154/blog/public/blogposts/mob-spawning/blogpost.md

     * Ice is only spawnable for polar bears.
     * Magma blocks are only spawnable for fire immune mobs.
     * The block *at* the position and above the position must be valid for mob spawns:
-        * The blocks cannot be full.
+        * The block cannot be full.
-        * The blocks cannot be redstone conductive.
+        * The block cannot be redstone conductive.
-        * The blocks cannot have liquid.
+        * The block cannot have liquid.
         * The block cannot be a rail.
         * The block cannot harm the mob being spawned:
             * Non-fire immune mobs cannot spawn in fire